The Definitive Cyber Security Guide for Small to Medium Businesses

 Cyber Security Best Practice

-While we’ve covered ways to identify key vulnerabilities, and ways in which you could be targeted for an attack, there are a few key practices you should be employing to proactively minimise your risk of an attack.
+So far we’ve covered ways to identify key vulnerabilities, and ways in which you may be targeted for attack.
+However, there are a few key practices you should be employing to proactively minimise your risk of an attack.
 The Australian Signals Directorate has published a list of strategies to follow that will help mitigate any chance of an incident.
 They call these the ‘Essential Eight’:

-- Patching Applications: Keep your applications up to date (e.g. Flash, browsers, Java, MS Office and PDF viewers).
-Programs that are not kept totally up to date present a security vulnerability that can be exploited for attack.
+Keep your applications up to date (e.g. Flash, browsers, Java, MS Office and PDF viewers).
+If a program is not kept totally up to date, it can present a serious security vulnerability.

-- Configuring Microsoft Office macro settings: Configure these settings to block macros from being executed from the internet, barring the ones you have vetted to be safe (usually with a trusted certificate).
+You can configure these settings to block macros from being executed from the internet, barring the ones you vet to be safe (usually with a trusted certificate).
 These macros are able to deliver malware.

-- Restricting administration privileges: Control access and privileges based on user duties .
+Control access and privileges based on user duties .
 Frequently revise and update privileges as roles evolve and change.
 Don’t use privileged accounts for accessing email or web browsing.
-If an attacker manages to infiltrate a system via the user’s browser (e.g. through Flash), it won’t be any privileged accounts being compromised as their usage is restricted from browser activity.
+Without Internet access, privileged accounts are off limits to malware attacks.

-- Patching operating systems: Same concept as patching applications, it is vital to keep your operating systems up to date, including network devices.
-Always use the latest operating system version, many updates are made to patch security vulnerabilities that you don’t want yourself exposed to.
+Same concept as patching applications, it is vital to keep your operating systems up to date, including network devices.
+Many operating system updates are released in order to patch security vulnerabilities, so it’s important to always run the latest version to reduce your exposure.

-- Daily Backups: By keeping your system frequently and securely backed-up, you’re insuring yourself against any cyber attacks where your system or data becomes compromised or destroyed.
-Back-ups should include any new or changed data, software and configuration settings, it should be stored disconnected from your system, and kept on hold for at least three months.
+By keeping your system frequently and securely backed-up, you’re insuring yourself against any cyber attacks where your system or data becomes compromised or destroyed.
+Your back-ups should include any new or changed data, software and configuration settings.
+Store these backups disconnected from your system, and keep on hold for at least three months.
 Test it regularly to ensure you are able to successfully restore system information after an incident.

 Cyber Security Framework & Guidelines